hamza-mirza/user-portal/COMMENTS.md

 - Created to test the rendering of application details.
 - Uses a mock application object to test if the component correctly displays the data.

+## Misc

+- For some reason, running FE and BE separately worked better for me.
+I didn't have time to investigate this as completing the task was the priority.